kanduvisla/blipr/TEST_REPORT.md

 --- Improvements:

 - When no notes are selected cut/copy/paste = on notes/track/step
-- Shift1+Shift2+Note to directly edit a single note
+- (requires testing) Shift1+Shift2+Note to directly edit a single note
 - Configuration: Midi PC representation needs to be represented +1 (1-16 instead of 0-15)
 - Missing page numbers / max pages
 - Missing transport / option to start / stop
-- (requires testing) Missing option to set BPM
 - Last set length is not remembered when editing track.
 - Same for last set velocity.
 - When track has no program, shift 3 should start on program selection